The Jimboy’s story

 “If the family hangs onto it, I’d love that,” she said.
 “But I’m not going to say absolutely that has to be, because everyone has to live their own life.
 I’ve never forced either of my sons to get into this business.
 It’s been their choice.”Nostalgia, dusted with Parmesan

 For a lot of Jimboy’s fans, its appeal is often more about comfort and nostalgia than the food itself.
 That’s not to say the food isn’t delicious.

 Whenever Karen talks about “the Jimboy’s flavor,” she’s specifically referring to that ground beef taco, a taste of Jimboy’s from the days when Jim was still in the kitchen.
 It arrives tucked into a little paper sleeve: a crispy, fried corn shell covered with Parmesan, lined with melted American cheese and oozing with unctuous ground beef.
 Crisp lettuce gives it a certain—OK, maybe imagined—lightness, and the interplay of textures and flavors instantly makes you want to pound a Jimboy’s Tacos-branded beer and order another.

 Back at the launch party for Jimboy’s Tacos in Woodland, people of all ages and races sat down to enjoy this very taco.
 Exciting new creations were going around—tacos infused with curry spices, cheesy home fries and grilled burritos brimming with beans—but no one refused the ground beef taco.

 While many aspects of Jimboy’s change with the times, the beef taco’s recipe has stayed the same since its inception.
-It’s a shared connection for three generations of Sacramentans.
+It’s a shared connection for three generations.
 If Karen has any say in the matter, future generations will be bound together by the same Parmesan crust, too.